 Her visits were frowned on by my girls.
 They even had a secret nickname for her: "Oh no, Mommy, here comes Lisa 'Picker'.
 Momm-eee, please tell her we're not home.
 She always picks her nose and it’s gross."

 I assured them they didn't have to play all day with Lisa, but they weren’t allowed to be rude to her.
 She was a sweet little girl, even though she was a bit different.
-I reminded them, they might be the only ones who were nice to Lisa all day —that’s whats important.
+I reminded them, they might be the only ones who were nice to Lisa all day —that’s what’s important.

 I wouldn’t have said this to my girls, but I found it hard to blame them.
 Her visits were a daily ritual and it wasn’t easy to see her with her finger up her nose all the time.
-I tried to help by having a box of Kleenex near where they were playing, but more than one time I saw her wipe her ‘findings’ on her shirt or shorts..
+I tried to help by having a box of Kleenex near where they were playing, but more than once I saw her wipe her ‘findings’ on her shirt or shorts..

 Jane noticed the pained look on my face and kindly broke the silence, "Hello, I'm Jane Palmer.
 I'm glad to meet all of you.
 Thank you for coming to the meeting."